 Return on Equity or ROE is a test of how effectively a company is growing its value and managing investors’ money.
 In other words, it is a profitability ratio which measures the rate of return on the capital provided by the company's shareholders.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Total Telcom is:
+So, based on the above formula, the ROE for Australian Clinical Labs is:

 The 'return' is the income the business earned over the last year.
-That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.12 in profit.
+Another way to think of that is that for every A$1 worth of equity, the company was able to earn A$0.77 in profit.

-Earnings growth is an important metric to consider when valuing a stock.
+Earnings growth is a huge factor in stock valuation.
 What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
-By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
-Is Total Telcom fairly valued compared to other companies?
+This then helps them determine if the stock is placed for a bright or bleak future.
+Is Australian Clinical Labs fairly valued compared to other companies?
 These 3 valuation measures might help you decide.